Bicyclist Killed In Hit-And-Run In Modesto; Suspect Still Sought

 MODESTO (CBS13) — A search is on the hit-and-run suspect who left a bicyclist dead in Modesto on Monday evening.

 California Highway Patrol says, just before 7:30 p.m., officers responded to the area of River Road and Ryder Way to investigate a reported collision.
-At the scene, officers found a bicyclist lying injured in the road.READ MORE: Woman Drowns At Shrinking Folsom Lake, Leaving Young Nephew Alone on Shore
+At the scene, officers found a bicyclist lying injured in the road.READ MORE: Sutter Health Joins Kaiser Permanente In Mandating Its Workers Get The COVID-19 Vaccine

-The bicyclist was soon pronounced dead at the scene, officers say.READ MORE: Stockton Surveillance Video Appears To Show Woman Being Abducted
+The bicyclist was soon pronounced dead at the scene, officers say.READ MORE: Man Allegedly Steals From Stockton Gas Station, Assaults Employee Before Driving Away

 Investigators believe the bicyclist was heading westbound on River Road when someone in a black, early 2000s Chevrolet Tahoe ran into him.
 The vehicle appears to have had black rims and a black aftermarket bumper.

 No other details about the suspect have been released at this point.
-The name of the bicyclist killed has also not yet been released.MORE NEWS: State Water Officials Preparing To Make Emergency Cutbacks To Growers And Ranchers
+The name of the bicyclist killed has also not yet been released.MORE NEWS: Authorities Identify All 6 Victims Of Truckee Jet Crash

 Anyone with information relevant to the investigation is urged to call CHP at (209) 545-7440.